meetMADS/Medical-Imaging-From-Pixels-to-Patterns-Soc-26/week_1/Readme.md

 4. By hand, derive the MAP estimate of the mean μ of a Gaussian likelihood with a Gaussian prior on μ.
 (See `Slides_MIC_ImageModeling.pdf`, slides 10–12 — try it *before* peeking.)
-5. Code the 2D DFT of a single delta image and a single sinusoidal image; explain what you see.

-## 7. What's next

-Week 2 introduces **statistical priors on images** (Markov Random Fields and Gibbs distributions) and uses them to formulate **image denoising** as a Bayesian inverse problem.
-Every concept above (Bayes, MLE/MAP, gradients, norms) will be used immediately.